-$P_{3f}(T)$ in Fig. \ref{fig:TDGL2GB} (b) exhibits a two-peak feature, which can be understood as follows.
+The two-peak feature of $P_{3f}(T)$ in Fig. \ref{fig:TDGL2GB} (b) can be understood as follows.
 At low temperatures, the sample is in the Meissner state and $P_{3f}$ is weak.
-As temperature increases, around 4.93 K an RF vortex semi-loop nucleates in the top grain boundary and results in the lower temperature peak, and then around 5.67 K another RF vortex semi-loop nucleates in the bottom grain boundary and results in the higher temperature peak.
+As temperature increases, around 4.50 K an RF vortex semi-loop nucleates in the top grain boundary and results in the lower temperature peak, and then around 5.77 K another RF vortex semi-loop nucleates in the bottom grain boundary and results in the higher temperature peak.
+That is, RF vortex semi-loops nucleate in both grain boundaries and thus result in the two-peak feature of $P_{3f}(T)$.
 The nucleation of the two RF vortex semi-loops is verified by monitoring $\Delta \theta / 2 \pi$ (the same analysis as shown in Fig. \ref{fig:TDGLforNbSingle}).
 Note that the two-peak feature of the $P_{3f}(T)$ in Fig. \ref{fig:TDGL2GB} (b) (simulation) is also observed in Fig. \ref{fig:P3fMultiplePowers} (measurement).

-In this model, RF vortex semi-loops nucleate in both grain boundaries and thus result in the two-peak feature of $P_{3f}(T)$.
-On the contrary, in Sec. \ref{sec:GBModel} and Sec. \ref{sec:GBHeight}, there is only one RF vortex semi-loop nucleate in one grain boundary and thus results in the single-peak feature of $P_{3f}(T)$.
-In other words, the number of $P_{3f}(T)$ peaks is an indication of the density of surface defects that nucleate RF vortex semi-loops.